Colonoscopy in Philadelphia, PA

 - Stop drinking clear liquids six to eight hours prior to the procedure.

-When you are fully awake, you will be released from our office in Philadelphia where the procedure was performed.
+When you are fully awake, you will be released from our office where the procedure was performed.
 Depending on the amount of anesthesia that you were given, you might not be able to operate machinery for up to 12 hours.
 Patients are allowed to eat normal foods and are required to drink a lot of fluids after testing to replace the water that was lost in the colonoscopy preparation process.

+Keep up to date with your colon health by scheduling your routine colonoscopy appointment.
 To schedule an appointment with Philadelphia Gastroenterology Consultants for your colon cancer screening, call us at (215) 742-9900.